 Car sick bags

-These foldable bags are the greatest invention!
+Car sick bags are the greatest invention!
+They have saved us numerous times.
 We keep them in the glove compartment for easy access.
 They don’t leak and are easy to tie off and throw out.

 Easily accessible change of clothes